Recently, in a Q&A session, some coworkers asked me the singular question of our age: is a hot dog a sandwich?

 (e) Every sandwich is a hot dog, but some hot dogs are not sandwiches

-With this more sophisticated version of the options, it’s clear that the debate is really between (a), (b), and (d).
-Nobody thinks that a PB&J sandwich is really a hot dog, so (c) and (e) are out.
+With these options, it’s clear that the debate is really between (a), (b), and (d).
+Even the most deranged of fillingists would agree that a PB&J sandwich is not a hot dog, so (c) and (e) are out.

-But that still leaves us in a pickle; which of these are right?
+But that still leaves us in a pickle; which of the remaining three are right?
 That depends entirely on how we draw the categories, of course.

-And, sadly for those who would like an ultimate answer to this question, a category’s rules are often arbitrary.
-The layout of a person’s categories is epichoric–local to a particular place and time–and it arises alongside your language and your culture.
-The boundaries are fuzzy, not crisp; this is because most categories are implicit and consensual, not explicit and formal.
-There’s no official arbiter of the true meaning of “sandwich” or “hot dog” (the existence of a “National Council On Hot Dogs And Sausages” notwithstanding).
-We should expect that different groups of people, and even different individuals, carry around a slightly different sense of the boundary lines, something like this:
+And, sadly for those who would like an ultimate answer to this question, a category’s rules are fundamentally arbitrary.
+Categories are epichoric (local to a place or time), and they evolve alongside the other ways you make sense of the world, like language.
+Their boundaries are fuzzy and implicit, not formal and explicit.
+There’s no official arbiter of the true category of “hot dog” (the existence of a “National Council On Hot Dogs And Sausages” notwithstanding).
+Different groups of people, and even different individuals, carry around a different sense of the boundaries, like so:

 In fact, even a single brain will draw these boundaries differently over time, as it incorporates more examples that reinforce one or another view.
 A child who’s repeatedly told “That’s not a sandwich, it’s a hot dog” will internalize this categorization rule, even if there’s no logical basis for it.
 An adult brain, too, is still soaking in examples; say you happened to drive past this billboard every day on the way to work:

-Over time, even (especially!) if you didn’t consciously notice it, it might tip the scales of your wet neural net towards the “hot dogs are inside the sandwich circle” interpretation.
+Over time, even if you didn’t notice it, it might tip the scales of your wet neural net towards the “hot dogs are inside the sandwich circle” interpretation.

 Outside the rigorous bounds of mathematics, the best we can collectively do at the “true” delineation of a category is the popular vote ; there’s no underlying truth other than the aggregation of all our individual category detectors.
 There’s no category police, nor could there be, since categorization is a fundamental function of language, and language isn’t under any centralized control.
-(Except for French.)
+(Well, except for French, but they also don't have jokes.)

-And why are things are funny, in general?
+Why are things are funny, in general?
 Because they violate your expectations.
-In this case, the expectation that’s being violated is that it’s obvious what a sandwich is and is not.
+In this case, the violated expectation is that it’s obvious what a sandwich is and is not.
 We expect our category for “sandwich” to be as simple and mundane as ... well, as sandwiches themselves are.

-Ultimately, the viral nature of this question stems from confronting the uncomfortable truth that categories are messy; they act like terrible spaghetti code, rather than like elegant mathematical proofs.
-Sandwich is a category that accrues from a lifetime of seeing things categorized a certain way, with a dash of post-hoc essence-extraction.
-And when someone challenges us by confronting us with the fact that our post-hoc rules about sandwich definition should theoretically include something we know damn well isn’t a sandwich, that’s funny.
+And so the mirth of this topic is precisely because it voids our expectations.
+When you stare into the sandwich void, you must confront the uncomfortable truth that categories are messy.
+They act like terrible spaghetti code, rather than elegant mathematical proofs.
+When someone points out that our post-hoc rules about sandwich definition should theoretically include something we know damn well isn’t a sandwich, that’s ... well, funny.

-You may now return to your regularly scheduled program of enjoying jokes rather than crushing them to death.
+You may now return to enjoying jokes, rather than crushing them.

 I’m using the word “category” here in more or less the same sense that Douglas Hofstadter would use it in his works, like Surfaces and Essences.
 As opposed to, say, the way a mathematician might use it in category theory.